Life is short. This is one of the first things we learn. As the old joke goes –

 “Two elderly women are at a Catskill mountain resort, and one of ’em says, “Boy, the food at this place is really terrible.”
 The other one says, “Yeah, I know; and such small portions.”
 Well, that’s essentially how I feel about life – full of loneliness, and misery, and suffering, and unhappiness, and it’s all over much too quickly.”

-life is often viewed, perhaps sardonically, but with a certain modicum of truth, as something somewhat cruel.
+– life is often viewed, somewhat sardonically perhaps, but with a certain modicum of truth, as something that can be quite cruel.

 Memory of a good life

-The smell of black coffee immediately brings me back to the childhood hours spent in airports across the world; flights to and from Frankfurt, Amsterdam, Reykjavik, Chicago.
-The fresh pastries; croissants with butter, raspberry cream donuts, kaiser rolls, and walnut snails ready to eat while waiting wide-eyed, watching a thousand people pass by, and then a thousand more.
+The smell of black coffee immediately brings me back to the childhood hours spent at my grandparent’s house in the country.
+My parents did not drink coffee, but my grandfather had coffee every cold morning before breakfast.
+I remember looking at the fresh pastries, the croissants with butter, raspberry cream donuts, kaiser rolls, and walnut snails ready to eat while waiting wide-eyed, watching a thousand people pass by, and then a thousand more, at the bakery.

-It’s not just about luxury; not just about the foie gras with black truffle, or having caviar twice a day (though I would not object).
-It’s not about differentiating between to have and have not: There have been times in my life that I have been able to afford the finest, and times in my life when I have not been able to afford more than a cold sandwich and $3 Chablis.
+Food is not just about luxury – not just about the foie gras with black truffle, or having caviar twice a day; food is not about differentiating between to have and have not.
+There have been times in my life I have been able to afford the finest, and times in my life when I have not been able to afford more than a cold sandwich and $3 Chablis.

 So to this we seek out our favorites: we latch onto the familiar sensations that come from the tastes we love, and the memories from the smells we know.